 Refinancing your vehicle works in the same way as refinancing your mortgage, except less paperwork, and usually there are no fees associated with it.
 It provides many benefits to you, such as:

 Sometimes you need to seek a new lender.
 While many lenders will refinance their own loans if you qualify, some do not.
 In cases such as these, a rejected refinance application is usually based on the recent bankruptcy still showing on your report.
 Here at Auto Credit Express, that doesn't matter .
 As long as you have shown good faith on your open credit accounts since your bankruptcy, and you have improved your credit score, we can probably get you approved with one of our lenders.

 If you've filed for bankruptcy protection in the past, the chances of you having the needed cash on hand for a significant down payment is low.
 This is why most people can use some help when it comes to finding low down payment bankruptcy auto financing.

 Putting money down on a car reduces the amount you are financing, which in turn reduces the interest charges and monthly payment.
 If you don't have the cash saved, you can do one of the following:

 These are all feasible ways to acquire the money to put down on the used vehicle you have your eye on.
 Remember, the more you put down initially, the more money you are saving over the life of your loan.

 Let us take the hassle out of financing.

 Get your new car today!

 If you've filed for bankruptcy, and you're looking for a good way to start rebuilding your credit profile, Auto Credit Express can help.
-Whether you've filed for Chapter 7 or Chapter 13, and you're discharged or still in the process, we will set you up with one of our many dealerships accepting bankruptcy clients.
+Whether you've filed for Chapter 7 or Chapter 13, and you're discharged or still in the process, we will go to great lengths to set you up with one of our many dealerships accepting bankruptcy clients.